Not Yet Published

 “The publicity part.
 They want to put me in legal publications.”

 Robin lets out a long sigh.
 She doesn’t say it, but I know what she’s thinking: What’s the worst that could happen?
 That’s easy.
 If I become well-known, it’ll put a target on my back.
 What if someone on the other side has me followed and finds out I see a shrink?
-Or sifts though my garbage and learns what meds I take?
+Or sifts through my garbage and learns what meds I take?
 It wouldn’t be hard to put two and two together; Thorazine isn’t used for anything else.
 Then they could leak it and humiliate me.

 “It’s safer to lay low,” I say.